DhilipSanjay/CTFs/TryHackMe/CatPictures.md

 Nmap done: 1 IP address (1 host up) scanned in 0.63 seconds
 ```

-- Port knocking the correct sequence:
+- Port knocking the correct sequence using `nc`:
     - `v` - verbose
     - `z` - zero mode (used for scanning)
+- One can also use `knock` or `nmap -Pn` to do the same.

 ```bash
 $ for p in 1111 2222 3333 4444; do nc -vz 10.10.151.249 $p; done;